react-native-audio-toolkit/react-native-audio-toolkit/README.md

     Callback is called with `null` as first parameter when file is ready for playback with `play()`.
-If there was an error, the callback is called with a String explaining the reason as first parameter.
+If there was an error, the callback is called with an error object as first parameter.
 See Callbacks for more information.

 * `play(Function ?callback)`